moggces/Rcurvep/README.md

 ## Overview

-The package provides an R interface for processing **concentration-response datasets** using Curvep, a response noise filtering algorithm, and other parametric fitting approaches (e.g., Hill equation).
+The package provides an R interface for processing **concentration-response datasets** using Curvep, a response noise filtering algorithm.
+The algorithm was described in the publications (Sedykh A et al. (2011) [doi:10.1289/ehp.1002476](https://doi.org/10.1289/ehp.1002476) and Sedykh A (2016) [doi:10.1007/978-1-4939-6346-1_14](https://doi.org/10.1007/978-1-4939-6346-1_14)).
+Other parametric fitting approaches (e.g., Hill equation) are also adopted for ease of comparison.
 Also, methods for calculating the confidence interval around the activity metrics are also provided.
-The methods are based on the bootstrap approach to get simulated datasets.
-The simulated datasets can be used to derive the noise threshold (or benchmark response, BMR) in an assay endpoint.
-This threshold is critical in the toxicity studies to derive the point-of-departure (POD).
+The methods are based on the bootstrap approach to simulate the datasets (Hsieh J-H et al. [doi:10.1093/toxsci/kfy258](https://doi.org/10.1093/toxsci/kfy258)).
+The simulated datasets can be used to derive the baseline noise threshold in an assay endpoint.
+This threshold is critical in the toxicological studies to derive the point-of-departure (POD).

 ## Installation